polar3197/polar3197.github.io/_posts/2025-06-06-percys-rebellion.md

 "You fucker, I thought you'd found a girl or something.
 Hey are you still talking to Estelle?
 Shit I'm sorry, you probably don't wanna talk about that, here come out back and we'll have a smoke."
 He left his apron hanging behind the bar and said something through a small window to an old man who responded "sure".

 The back door led to a shitty little parking lot.
 It was pretty much boxed in on all six sides.
-Below us the asphalt was all run bare to the rocks by rain and probably snow and tires; on two of the four sides we re four or five story buildings; behind us was the flat beige wall of Karma Cafe; then there was a square of blue sky above and the entrance to the secret little parkinglot blocked by a tall wire fence.
+Below us the asphalt was all run bare to the rocks by rain and probably snow and tires; on two of the four sides were four or five story buildings; behind us was the flat beige wall of Karma Cafe; then there was a square of blue sky above and the entrance to the secret little parkinglot blocked by a tall wire fence.
 There was a single folding chair which Sal offered me, and he lit a cigarette and handed me one and the lighter.

 "So you're still smoking, thats nice to see," I said.